Syomus/ProceduralToolkit/README.md

 <img src="http://syomus.com/ProceduralToolkit/screenshot-characters.gif">

 A simple 2D character generator.
 Sprites made by <a href="http://kenney.nl/">Kenney</a>.
+* Character: A container for sprite renderers
 * CharacterGenerator: Generates a sprite set and a name for character.
+* CharacterGeneratorConfigurator: Configurator for CharacterGenerator.
 * NameGenerator: Generates a random name from a large array of names.

 ### <a href="http://syomus.com/ProceduralToolkit/Primitives">Primitives</a>